msavin/SteveJobs/README.md

 ### The Simple Jobs Queue That Just Works.
 [IN TESTING]

 Run scheduled tasks effortlessly with Steve Jobs, the simple jobs queue made just for Meteor.
-The setup and usage is quick and effortless, thanks to tight integration with MongoDB collections and fibers-based timing function.
+With tight MongoDB integration and fibers-based timing functions, using this package is quick and effortless.

  - Runs one job at a time
  - Runs on one server at a time
  - Logs all the jobs and their outcomes
- - Retries failed jobs on server startups
+ - Retries failed jobs on server restart
- - Designed to performance well on Meteor
+ - Designed to perform well on Meteor

 The package has been production tested and is ready for action.
 To get started, check out the Quick Start below and take a look at the <a href="./DOCUMENTATION.md">documentation</a>.